nicolasochem/tzip/proposals/tzip-21/tzip-21.md

 This rich metdata standard aims to:

-1. Simplify the creation of asset rich metadata
+1. Simplify the creation of rich metadata for assets
 2. Provide a commonly understood interface
 3. Confirm to existing and emerging standards
 4. Allow global and international scope